 PCUM's Senior High Youth ministry emphasizes faith development in real world settings.
 Teens in high school are busier than ever, have a range of commitments, and face internal and external pressures like never before.
 Rather than require or expect our teens to attend meetings or absorb information, PCUM's approach is to offer our youth a wide and consistent range of real world opportunities to discover and test the truths about God's liberating love for them--and for others.

 Youth 14 -18 years-old (i.e., post Confirmation age) participate in an innovative High School Youth program that emphasizes experiencing God at work in their world, reflecting on God's love for them in Christ and its implications their lives right now.
-At PCUM, high school youth discen their unique identities as followers of Jesus by building relationships across traditional boundaries, leading and participating in the church's social justice programs and regular worship life, and contributing to what God is doing to make this world a better place.
+At PCUM, high school youth discern their unique identities as followers of Jesus by building relationships across traditional boundaries, leading and participating in the church's social justice programs and regular worship life, and contributing to what God is doing to make this world a better place.

 Older youth are leaders in the church's programs serving homeless and hungry neighbors.
 They lead Sunday worship on a regular basis, and they take part in supportive activities designed to get them off campus and out of their comfort zones.
-Domestic and international mission trips are beloved annual experiences, as are ski trips, fund raisiers and opportunities to work and learn side-by-side with adults in their church family.
+Domestic and international mission trips are beloved annual experiences, as are fund raisers and opportunities to work and learn side-by-side with adults in their church family.